 In December 1999, Pastor Bill Shereos, and his wife, Wenda, began their ministry here.
 For many years of their tenure here, Wenda led a flourishing worship arts ministry.
 Under Bill’s leadership, First Free embraced a vision for the Christian life – “Sharing God’s story through compassion and conversation.”
 These focal points have led us in a plan to expand our facilities to include a new Family Life Center, which was completed in 2008.
 The later building was also a response to a baby boom in the church as the Lord brought a number of families with young children into our congregation.
 Pastor Bill retired in January 2017, after 17 years of service with us.

-Currently, First Free has called Dr. William Hope, through Interim Pastor Ministries, as their intentional interim pastor.
-Under Pastor Hope’s care, the congregation is going through a process of self-study and reflection as they prepare to search for the next senior pastor.
+In April of 2017, First Free’s membership voted to call Dr. William Hope, through Interim Pastor Ministries, as their intentional interim pastor.
+Under Pastor Hope’s care, the congregation went through an intensive process of self-study and reflection in preparation to search for the next senior pastor.

 First Evangelical Free Church’s purpose is to glorify God by making disciples who celebrate God’s presence, nurture one another to maturity in Christ, and reach the world through evangelism and service.
 We have remained in the city and are committed to the city.
 Now the once homogeneous Andersonville — the heart of Swedish Chicago — has become a diverse mixture of nationalities and languages.
 We find our ministry in this community to be strategic.
 We are determined to be a caring community bringing Christ’s hope and empowerment to the city!
 As “the world” continues to come to us, we must build on our strong heritage to reach these people with the life changing message of Jesus Christ.
 First Free has through the years ministered to thousands of people who have entered its doors.
 Through these people, we continue to reach out to the city as well as to the ends of the earth with the gospel of Christ.